SkipToTheEndpoint/M365-Deployment-Tool/README.md

 ---

-## 🖥️ Option 2: Use the GUI (Electron)
+## Option 2: Use the GUI (Electron)

 1. Install [Node.js LTS](https://nodejs.org)
+2. Download the latest release zip and unpack to a folder.
-2. Open a terminal in the folder.
+3. Open PowerShell, change directory to the same folder.
-3. Run:
+4. Run:

 ```bash
 npm install
 npm start
 ```

 The GUI will launch.
-This may take a minute the first time.
+This may take a minute the first time as node modules are downloaded.

 ---